gbad8/dotnet-portable-developer-environment-dockerfile/README.md

 * **Debugging:** `netcoredbg` fully configured with `nvim-dap-ui`.
 * **Testing:** `neotest-dotnet` integration.

+## :construction: Roadmap

+* **Remove "Black Box" elements:** I am currently working on refactoring the build process into a single, fully reproducible Dockerfile to ensure total transparency.
+* **Implementing Copilot:** That's another useful resource nowadays.
+Although not everyone likes it, it is a helpull resource for a lot of people.
+* **Add Aspnet runtime**
+* **Add tree:** It is necessary for using `git branch`

 ## 🔗 References & Credits

 This project is a **containerized implementation** of the configuration guide by **Ramboe**.